Pritzker School of Law: History

+In July 2024, a lawsuit was filed by a conservative group against the university citing its activities to increase the hiring of women and people of color for its faculty, as a violation of federal law prohibiting discrimination for reasons of race or sex, one year after affirmative action college admissions in the United States was struck down by the Supreme Court of the United States.
+The suit asserts that the law school discriminates against, specifically, white men in faculty hiring, as well as in selection of articles published in its noted law review.

+Academics

 Admissions

-Admission to Northwestern Law is extremely selective.
-For the class entering in the fall of 2021, 1,031 out of 7,410 (13.9%) were offered admission, with 234 matriculating.
-The 25th and 75th LSAT percentiles for the 2021 entering class were 167 and 172, respectively, with a median of 171.
-The 25th and 75th undergraduate GPA percentiles were 3.60 and 3.93, respectively, with a median of 3.86.
+Admission to Northwestern Law is highly selective.
+For the class entering in the fall of 2024, 972 out of 6,327 (15.4%) were offered admission, with 242 matriculating.
+The 25th and 75th LSAT percentiles for the 2024 entering class were 166 and 174, respectively, with a median of 172.
+The 25th and 75th undergraduate GPA percentiles were 3.77 and 4.00, respectively, with a median of 3.95.

 The law school's practical philosophy is manifested in a strong preference for applicants with at least two years of work experience.
 Approximately 90% of the school's students enter with at least one year of full-time work experience; 70% possess more than two years of experience.